Helping millions of people navigate the world of technology.

 5. BenQ EW3280U

-The BenQ EW3280U is a premium 4K monitor, perfect for users who want to use the monitor for work and entertainment.
+The BenQ EW3280U is a premium 4K monitor, perfect for users who want to use the monitor for both work and entertainment.
 The sharp and gorgeous 4K panel covers 95% of the DCI-P3 wide color gamut, giving you a color-accurate representation of whatever’s playing on the screen.
+You can connect your iPad Pro via a USB-C port, which delivers 60W of power.
+So you can work for as long as you want without running out of juice.

-The monitor BenQ’s proprietary HDRi technology enhances HDR content with intelligent control.
+The monitor’s proprietary HDRi technology enhances HDR content with intelligent control.
 It also has built-in 2.1 channel speakers with a 5W subwoofer to deliver suitable sound.
 The monitor has one USB-C port, one HMDI 2.0 port, and one DisplayPort 1.4.
-Both the HDMI 2.0 and DisplayPort 1.4 can handle a 4K UHD stream, so you can connect your laptop or gaming console and enjoy content in all its 4K glory.
+Both HDMI 2.0 and DisplayPort 1.4 can handle a 4K UHD stream, so you can connect your laptop or gaming console and enjoy content in all its 4K glory.

 Was this helpful?